Five Tips to Quit Smoking

 Get the Care You Need

 Talking to your doctor about the right way to quit smoking for you.
 If you do not have a doctor, Grady can help.
-If you need a primary care physician, call us at (404) 616-1000 or make an appointment online.
+If you need a primary care physician, book your appointment online at gradyhealth.org, use MyChart, or call (404) 616-1000.
 We’ll arrange an appointment at a Primary Care Center near you.
 Doctors there can treat most conditions and provide access to Grady’s unparalleled medical specialty expertise.